3scale/apicast-operator/doc/adding-custom-policies.md

 **NOTE**: The tuple (`name`, `version`) has to be unique in the `spec.customPolicies` array.

 **NOTE**: If secret does not exist, the operator would mark the custom resource as failed.
 The Deployment object would fail if secret does not exist.

-*NOTE*: Once apicast has been deployed, the content of the secret should not be updated externally.
-If the content of the secret is updated externally, after apicast has been deployed, the container can automatically see the changes.
-However, apicast has the policy already loaded and it does not change the behavior.

-If the policy content needs to be changed, there are two options:

-* [recommended way] Create another secret with a different name and update the APIcast custom resource field `spec.customPolicies[].secretRef.name`.
-The operator will trigger a rolling update loading the new policy content.
-* Update the existing secret content and redeploy apicast turning `spec.replicas` to 0 and then back to the previous value.

 #### Add the custom policy metadata to 3scale policy registry